fw-ai-external/reward-kit/examples/frozen_lake/README.md

 ### 🎯 **String-Based Actions**
 Clear action commands (`"left"`, `"right"`, `"up"`, `"down"`) instead of confusing numeric codes.

+### 🏋️ **Gymnasium Integration**
+Built on the official Gymnasium FrozenLake-v1 environment for standard RL compatibility and extensibility.

 ### 🔄 **Initial State Injection**
 Agent automatically receives the game board and rules at the start of each episode.